kirklin/boot-unplugin/README.md

 npx degit kirklin/boot-unplugin my-unplugin
 ```

-And do a global replace of `boot-unplugin` with your plugin name.
+And do a global replacement of `boot-unplugin` with your plugin name.

 Then you can start developing your unplugin 🔥